Gman-Superfly/AKIRA/AKIRA_PSYCHE_ROADMAP.md

 ┌─────────────────────────────────────────────────────────────────────────┐
 │                                                                         │
 │  FUNDAMENTAL:                                                           │
-│  • What exactly IS the conserved quantity during learning?            │ │  • Is there a "Noether's theorem" for neural networks?               │ │  • What determines the number of optimal spectral bands?             │ │  • Why does log(N) appear everywhere?                                │
+│  • What is the conserved quantity during learning?            │ │  • Is there a "Noether's theorem" for neural networks?               │ │  • What determines the number of optimal spectral bands?             │ │  • Why does log(N) appear everywhere?                                │